-We, the Selling Shareholders, our executive officers, board members and holders of substantially all of our outstanding shares have agreed, subject to limited exceptions, not to offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise dispose of, directly or indirectly, or enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the ADSs, ordinary shares or such other securities for a period of 180 days after the date of this prospectus, subject to certain exceptions, without the prior written consent of the representatives on behalf of the underwriters.
-These agreements are described below under the section captioned "Underwriting (Conflicts of interest)."
-K2, Luxor and Santo Domingo Group have each also agreed to a lock-up agreement with the underwriters pursuant to which the ADSs purchased in the Concurrent Private Placements will be locked up for a period of 180 days, subject to certain exceptions.
-See "Prospectus Summary-Concurrent Private Placements" for additional information.
+We, the Selling Shareholders, our executive officers, board members and holders of all of our outstanding shares and warrants have agreed, subject to limited exceptions, not to offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise dispose of, directly or indirectly, or enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the ADSs, ordinary shares or such other securities for a period of days after the date of this prospectus, subject to certain exceptions, without the prior written consent of the representatives on behalf of the underwriters.
+These agreements are described below under the section captioned "Underwriting."